-NTST 206 - CULTURAL ENVIRONMENTAL IMPACT ASSESSMENT (3 CREDITS)
+NTST 206: CULTURAL AND ENVIRONMENTAL IMPACT ASSESSMENT (3 CREDITS)

-This course is based on the Anishinaabe knowledge of the natural environment.
+This course is based on Anishinaabe knowledge of the natural environment.
 The main focus of this course is to understand the structural content of the land.
 The instructor will focus on the connections of plants, animals, and natural water systems.
 The course is meant to provide a holistic understanding of the natural balance with our natural environment.
 Students will learn how to identify the balance of the environment.
 In turn students will also learn what needs to be done to restore the imbalances that are occurring today due to industry expansion.
 The course is beneficial to those who are interested in developing a strong background in environmental consultation with industries and First Nations.
 The course is overall beneficial for learning about the balance of the natural state of our environment.
-Pre-requisites: NTST 103 OR MATH 90, CHEM 90 and ENGL 90.
+Pre-requisites: NTST 103 is to be conducted both in the field and in the lab.
+After this course, students will have a comprehensive knowledge of ensuring water quality, from measurement to examination, and from field to lab.
+Pre-requisites: MATH 90, CHEM 90 and ENGL 90